 We can generalise high school calculus, which is about scalar functions of a scalar argument, in various ways to handle matrix-valued functions or matrix-valued arguments and still look tidy.
 One could generalise this further, by going to full tensor calculus.
 But it happens that specifically matrix/vector operations are at a useful point of complexity for lots of algorithms.
 (I usually want this for higher order gradient descent.)

-I will mention two convenient and popular formalisms for doing that here.
+I mention two convenient and popular formalisms for lazy matrix calculus.
 In practice a mix of each is often useful.

 🏗 I need to return to this and tidy it up with some examples.

-A special case of tensor calculus that happens to be handy for some common cases; where the rank of the argument and value of the function is not too big.
+A special case of tensor calculus; where the rank of the argument and value of the function is not too big.
+In this setting we often get to cheat and use some handy shortcuts.
 Fun pain point: agreeing upon layout of derivatives, numerator vs denominator.

-If our problem is nice, this often gets us a very compact and tidy solution without much fuss, even for some surprising cases where it seems that more general tensors would be more natural. (for which, see below)
+If our problem is nice, this often gets us a low-fuss, compact, tidy solution even for some surprising cases where it seems that more general tensors would be more natural —for which, see below.

-- Many, many quick recipes: the Matrix Cookbook Petersen and Pedersen (2012)
+Many quick recipes: the Matrix Cookbook (Petersen and Pedersen 2012)